 Zeiss Batis 40mm f/2 CF – Lens Review

-I was disappointed it wasn’t a 35mm as I have wanted a lightweight f/1.8 or f/2 35mm and was skeptical about its usefulness.
+I was disappointed it wasn’t a 35mm as I have wanted a lightweight f/1.8 or f/2 35mm as long as I’ve shot on Sony and was skeptical about its usefulness.
 However, since I own both the 25mm and 18mm Batis lenses and I love using them I was definitely curious about any addition to the Batis range.
 The 25mm has become my main lens to use at weddings.
 I paired it with the Sony 85mm f/1.8 throughout 2018 and while I enjoyed using that combo it was clear I needed an option in between the two.
 The obvious answer is 50mm, but I’ve always hated 50mm primes.
 I know many photographers enjoy using them as a good all-rounder, but for me it’s always been a bit of a disappointing focal length.
 They don’t have the characteristics of wide angle lenses or the compression of a short telephoto lens like an 85mm.
 Images from it always gave me a ‘meh’ feeling.
 I also struggle to compose with 50mm, 90% of the time when using one I wanted it to be either wider or longer.

 This led me to the idea of pairing the 40mm with the 25mm.
 I hoped the extra width from 50mm would make it a better fit for me, while being different enough from the 25mm (always felt 35mm was too close to 25mm for them to work as a combo).
-I purchased the lens on week of release in October of last year and it quickly became a key part of my wedding day kit and it has relegated the 85mm to only occasional use.
+I purchased the lens on week of release in October 2018 and it quickly became a key part of my wedding day kit and it has relegated the 85mm to only occasional use.
 The two focal lengths work well together.
 Images are much more complementary to each other than they are from 25mm and 85mm where the extreme looks can be a bit jarring.

 I’m not a technically-minded photographer, and I have done no lab style testing, but below are a few thoughts on the specifications of the Zeiss Batis 40mm CF after 19 weddings and 8 months of real-world use.

 The Batis lenses are all solidly built and the 40mm is no exception.
 The mount has a blue silicone rubber seal to keep the connection to the camera body weather sealed, something not all native E-Mount lenses have.
 The Batis look is quite minimalist which is something I really like.
 Just a rubber focus ring, OLED display and blue Zeiss badge breaking up the matt black finish.
 These are smart looking lenses.
-The 40mm does break from this tradition a liittle with it’s side switch for changing between focus distances.
+The 40mm does break from this tradition a little with it’s side switch for changing between focus distances.
 This is not something I’ve really used and first time I took it out I knocked the switch it a few times and wondered why I was not able to focus, but since then I’ve not really noticed it’s there.
 It would be easy to block off with Sugru if needed.

 The 40mm is bulky lens for it’s focal length and aperture, but this is because Zeiss want to keep the line looking consistent in look and size.
 All the lenses bar the 18mm taking a 67mm filter thread.
 There’s also room needed for the in-built image stabilisation.
 While I do like the matching look of the series I have had to put a label on top of each of my camera bodies for either 40 or 25 so I know at glance which lens is which.